Thursday, October 12, 2017

 \Omega_{DarkEnergy} = 1 - \Omega_{cdm} + \Omega_b.

-Here we want to convert the angles (RA, DEC) together with the redshift to a 3D position for the galaxies.
-To do this we can just call a function provided by nobodykit
+The code above converts the angles (RA, DEC) together with the redshift to a 3D position for the galaxies producing a plot which should look like this

 Figure 3: 3D distribution of BOSS galaxies.
 Only 1000 randomly selected